seanwestfall/eff_monads_for_state/README.md

-# The Eff Monads for State
+# The Eff Monad for State
 Using PureScript's Eff Monad to Handle States in Scaling Web Applications By Sean Westfall